michaeltroger/michaeltroger/README.md

 I was lucky to try many more technologies (e.g. JavaScript, C#, C++, Unity, Python, Scala, Node.js) in different projects, but the technologies above I'm currently most confident with.
 From my experience a good developer can handle learning a new programming language or tool rather quickly since the concepts are mostly similar.

 More:
-- 🔭 I'm currently working on [Green Pass PDF Wallet](https://github.com/michaeltroger/greenpass-android), an open-source Android app with ~150,000 downloads in Google Play
+- 🔭 I'm currently working on [PDF Wallet](https://github.com/michaeltroger/pdfwallet-android), an open-source Android app with ~150,000 downloads in Google Play
-- 🌱 I’m currently learning about Kotlin Multiplatform see e.g. my [Latin To Cyrillic](https://github.com/michaeltroger/latin-to-cyrillic) library that is available on Maven Central
 - ✈️ I attended the KotlinConf 2019 in Copenhagen and the Droidcon 2023 in London
 - 📱 My apps: [Google Play developer page](https://play.google.com/store/apps/developer?id=Michael+Troger)
 - 💬 More about me: [Michael Troger's personal website](https://michaeltroger.com)